wyattx05/apple-folders-image-generation/README.md

 # Caution ⚠️
 - This model is not perfect and won't always give the result you want.
 Please follow the prompts suggested as that will work best!
+- This page and project is still under construction so please keep that in mind!

 # Other ℹ️
 - Feel free to train the model with the dataset provided on any service of your choice.